aws/event-ruler/README.md

 with the same associated patterns, to remove all references to that rule name from the machine.

+### approximateObjectCount()

+This method roughly the number of objects within the machine.
+It's value only varies as rule are added or removed.
+This is useful to identify large machines that potentially require loads of memory.
+As this method is dependent on number of internal objects, this counts may change when ruler library internals are changed.
+The method performs all of its calculation at runtime to avoid taking up memory and making the impact of large rule-machines worse.
+Its computation is intentionally NOT thread-safe to avoid blocking rule evaluations and machine changes.
+It means that if a parallel process is adding or removing from the machine, you may get a different results compared to when such parallel processes are complete.
+Also, as the library makes optimizations to its internals for some patterns (see `ShortcutTransition.java` for more details), you may also get different results depending on the order in which rules were added or removed.

 ### rulesForEvent() / rulesForJSONEvent()

 This method returns a `List<String>` for Machine (and `List<T>` for GenericMachine) which contains